 “Homelessness is a serious issue that needs to be addressed in a constructive fashion, and we are committed to being part of the solution.
 The endless cycle of arrests and jail sentences has clearly failed.
 It is time for a new approach that focuses on the causes of homelessness and promotes self-sufficiency.” – District Attorney Jeff Reisig

-The Homeless Neighborhood Court (H-NHC) diverts criminal charges for individuals identified by law enforcement agencies, the Health and Human Services Agency, or the District Attorney’s Office as transient.
+Homeless Neighborhood Court (H-NHC) began as a pilot project funded by Neighborhood Court's 2015 Justice Assistance Grant (JAG) award.
+The project's goal was to divert criminal charges for individuals identified by law enforcement agencies, the Health and Human Services Agency, or the District Attorney’s Office as transient.

 The Chronicles of Justice Episode 3: NHC Homeless Restorative Justice Program